 Seek Support Wisely

 When seeking support for your Miva Merchant store, following key steps can cut down troubleshooting time for yourself and the developer or support team.
-Often you can completely eliminate the process of calling someone for support if you go back to the basics.
+Often you can eliminate the process of calling someone for support if you go back to the basics.

 The first step is to read documentation, including any FAQ files.
 Many times the answer to a question lies within something already repaired and documented.
-For HTML or token issues, copying and pasting the current settings, then reverting back to the original configuration so you can plug your changes back in a step at a time will improve your chances of catching the problem quickly.
+For HTML or token issues, copying and pasting the current settings, then reverting to the original configuration so you can plug your changes back in a step at a time will improve your chances of catching the problem quickly.

-Knowing who to talk to is also key in resolving issues quickly.
+Knowing who to talk to is also key to resolving issues quickly.
 Mail server and permissions problems usually are reliant on the host.
 Errors of missing files are usually attributed to the failure of uploading or installing a file, but they could also be a permissions problem.
 A developer normally handles module conflicts, and when it’s between two modules by two different developers, they will often work together to locate the problem.

 Don’t Ignore Problems